boddhisattva/website/being_of_service_as_a_team_coach/index.md

 date:  2024-09-23 09:24:35
 ---

 Imagine **a workplace where every team member feels understood & connected** with one’s colleagues, **such a joyful work environment intrinsically drives high performance & success**.
 This is the kind of culture I aim to foster as a team coach.

+By **using my current & ongoing experience of serving as both an engineer & a [coach](https://www.mentoring-club.com/the-mentors/mohnish-gemini-jadwani)**, I get to

+  - **walk the talk**
+  - **be in the frontlines**(by which a situation can be better understood) with other engineers

-By **using my current experience of serving as both an engineer and a [coach](https://www.mentoring-club.com/the-mentors/mohnish-gemini-jadwani)**, I **bring a deeper understanding of what it’s like to be in the shoes of a fellow engineer**.
+The above combination **brings a deeper understanding of what it’s like to be in the shoes of a fellow engineer**.
 This **increased empathy allows me to better serve** towards a goal where the whole is greater than the sum of its parts.

 I believe **[this true story of a recent attempt](https://www.linkedin.com/feed/update/urn:li:activity:7244011733604786176/)** to **genuinely connect people** who are originally from Asia, Europe & Africa(and that are now based in Europe & Australia) through playing a connection based game **could serve as a good example of how I intend to be of service.**